petrovica17/MyWebsite/Getting Started.md

 5.
    *If you already have an account:*

-   Enter your email address and password in the boxes provided and hit submit.
+   Enter your email address and password in the boxes provided and hit **Submit.**

    *If you are new to **TennisDirector**:*